Our Blog

 – ‘3000:3000’

-Now eventually we will set up the Skedler Reports, where we will be using Grafana as a data source.
-Skedler offers a simple and easy to add reporting and alerting solution for Elastic Stack and Grafana.
+Now we will set up the Skedler Reports, where we will be using Grafana as a data source.
+Skedler offers a simple and easy-to-add reporting and alerting solution for Kibana and Grafana.
 Please review the documentation to install Skedler Reports.

-Now, Setup Skedler Reports, for this append the docker compose with the below code.
+Now, you can set up Skedler Reports, for this append the Docker compose with the below code.

 reports: